AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/01-overview.rst

 Review: What is a Trait?
 --------------------------

-* Contract for Behavior
+* Contract for behavior

   * Defines the set of methods a type must implement

-* Abstraction Tool
+* Abstraction tool

-  * Allows programmer to write code that functions on many different types
+  * Allow programmer to write code that functions on many different types

     * As long as they provide the required behavior